yagutaro/dsc-distributions-section-recap-v2-1-hbs-ds-060120/README.md

 * Differences between the normal and the standard normal distribution
 * The uses of $z$-scores and p-values for describing a distribution
 * How a one sample $z$-test is a very simple form of hypothesis testing.

-In the Appendix to this Module, you can learn about how skewness and kurtosis can be used to measure how different a given distribution is from a normal distribution.
-You'll also have a chance to learn about:
+* How skewness and kurtosis can be used to measure how different a given distribution is from a normal distribution

+In the Appendix to this Module, you'll have the opportunity to learn about:
 * the uniform distribution, which represents processes where each outcome is equally likely, like rolling a dice
 * the Poisson distribution, which can be used to display the likelihood of a given number of successes over a given time period
 * the exponential distribution, which can be used to describe the probability distribution of the amount of time it may take before a given event occurs